-- Colors in contour graphics:

-- White: workpiece blank and auxiliary blank

-- Yellow: finished part

-- Blue: auxiliary contours

-- Red: contour element at the current cursor position.
-The arrow point indicates the direction of machining.

-- When programming fixed cycles, you can use the displayed contour for establishing block references.

-- Using the zoom functions, you can magnify, reduce or shift details.
+- Colors in contour graphics: - White: workpiece blank and auxiliary blank - Yellow: finished part - Blue: auxiliary contours - Red: contour element at the current cursor position.
+The arrow point indicates the direction of definition. - When programming fixed cycles, you can use the displayed contour for establishing block references. - Using the zoom functions, you can magnify, reduce or shift details. - If you are working with multiple contour groups, the control shows the number of the contour group at the top left in the graphic window.

-- Additions/changes to the contour will not be considered until the GRAPHICS soft key is pressed again. - Unambiguous NC block numbers are a prerequisite for the contour display!
+Additions/changes to the contour will not be considered until the GRAPHICS soft key is pressed again.

+Unambiguous NC block numbers are a prerequisite for the contour display!